DHrdo/Counter-Project/Readme.md

 <h3 align="center">Counter</h3>

   <p align="center">
         Hello everyone!!!
-This is the final project of the Javascript Basics section of Start2Impact, it is a simple project of a counter that with two buttons increments or decrements a displayed number.
+This is the final project of the Javascript Basics section of Start2Impact, it is a simple project of a counter that with two buttons increase or decrease a displayed number.
     <br />
     <a href="https://github.com/DHrdo/Counter-Project"><strong>Explore the docs »</strong></a>
     <br />